OpenNews/opennews-website/_posts/2026-03-04-opennews-new-advisory-council.md

 Tiff Fehr, Principal at Gasworks Data, ex-NYT

 - “OpenNews staff showed up on the nerd-filled floor of The NYT one day to film news nerd interviews and a teammate’s absence moved me — a relatively new hire — into the list.
-So my introduction to OpenNews was caught on film.
+So my introduction to OpenNews was caught on <a href="https://youtu.be/8GOWLNWifxc?si=xb2GE40ZjnhPSSjV">film</a>.
 Long hours on the London 2012 Olympics newsapp had me in glasses and full-on project myopia, but it was a joy to share that work and hear *real* engagement and encouragement from OpenNews staff.
 That carried over into the first SRCCON and beyond.”

 Candice Fortman